(Contact/Home) (Simple Menu) (Coursework) (On Teaching)

 Writing Program Assistant Director for Technology / Laptop Classroom Coordinator, Ball State University.
 Coordination of renovations and technology purchases; writing annual technology proposals; troubleshooting and teacher support for laptop-based classrooms; development and implementation of new ideas for laptop-oriented teaching and learning, based on teacher and student feedback; offering, organizing, and running workshops for teachers.
 (Aug.
 2005 – May 2008)

 Director of the “Tell-a-Vision” Program, Ball State University; sponsored by the Virginia B. Ball Center for Creative Inquiry and the BSU Center for Media Design.
-Funding and guidance of team-based, student-driven, new/digital media projects.
-(July 2002 – Dec.
+Funding and guidance of team-based, student-driven, immersive learning projects designed around new/emerging media and technologies.
+(July 2002 - Dec.
 2004)

 Graduate Assistant for Study Abroad Programs, Ball State University Center for International Programs.
 Promotion of study abroad programs on campus; management/direction of team of five undergraduate classroom presenters.
 (Aug.
 1996 – May 1998)